-I am deeply honored to have been elected by the voters of Los Angeles County as their 27th Assessor.
-In my over twenty years of public service, I have worked to be an effective and innovative leader in local government, as a Mayor and Councilmember, and as a public administration professional.
+It is an honor to serve Los Angeles County as your 27th Assessor.
+In my over 25 years of public service, I have worked to be an effective and innovative leader in local government as Mayor, Councilmember, public administration professional, and Assessor.

-The Office of the Assessor is the largest local public assessment agency in the nation, with over 1,400 employees and an annual budget of $160 million.
-It is the foundation for the County’s property tax system and responsible for establishing the value for over 2.4 million taxable parcels and 278,000 business assessments in Los Angeles County, with a total roll value of $1.3 trillion.
+As you may know, the Office of the Assessor is the largest local public assessment agency in the nation, with more than 1,200 employees and an annual budget of $180 million.
+As the foundation for the County’s property tax system, it is responsible for establishing the value for over 2.4 million taxable parcels and nearly 300,000 business assessments, with a total roll value of $1.8 trillion.

 - Reimagining the assessment appeals system, which is also hampered by outdated technology and significant case backlogs.
-Working with the Assessment Appeals Board, I will implement policies and introduce technologies that will ensure fair and expedient hearings.
+In collaboration with the Assessment Appeals Board, I am working to implement policies and to introduce technologies that will ensure fair and expedient hearings.

-- The development of an Open Data program that will make Assessor’s information available and easy to access by the public.
+- The release of an unprecedented amount of data on the County’s Open Data website, making Assessor’s information free and easy to access.